Common Licenses needed by Thai Businesses

 Cigarette Selling License

 Selling Cigarettes requires a separate license, which is also handled by the Excise Department.
-The application process is similar to the Alcohol license and often submitted together.

 Food License